Lady Sarah McCorquodale: Family

-Lady Sarah is the aunt to William, Prince of Wales, and Prince Harry, Duke of Sussex.
+Lady Sarah is the aunt of William, Prince of Wales, and Prince Harry, Duke of Sussex.

 Career

 She and her family reside near Grantham, Lincolnshire, where she served a one-year term as High Sheriff of Lincolnshire in 2009.
 She became a master of the Belvoir Hunt in May 2010.
-Lady Sarah was also president of the Diana, Princess of Wales Memorial Fund, which raised £100 million for various charities.
+Lady Sarah was also president of the Diana, Princess of Wales Memorial Fund, which raised over £112 million for various charities, before closing in 2012.
 The Fund unsuccessfully took legal action in 1998 against the Franklin Mint over the unlicensed use of Diana's image.
-The Fund closed at the end of 2012.

 Relationships

 Charles, Prince of Wales

 In 1977, Lady Sarah's relationship with Prince Charles led to the first meeting between Diana and her future husband.
 Lady Sarah later commented on her sister's marriage, saying: "I introduced them.
 I'm Cupid."
 During the period in which Lady Sarah dated the Prince, she allegedly met two reporters, James Whittaker and Nigel Nelson, at a restaurant, and gave them an exclusive report on her royal connection.

 Lady Sarah is said to have admitted to having been diagnosed with anorexia, having "thousands of boyfriends," a past problem involving alcohol, and having started keeping a scrapbook of all the press clippings about her royal romance that she intended to "show" future grandchildren.
 "Her head seemed to be turned by the publicity," the two reporters later said.
 Lady Sarah also declared that she would not marry Charles "if he were the dustman or the King of England."
 When the article was released, Lady Sarah showed it to the prince, who was infuriated by it.
 The relationship dissolved soon after that.
 Some have stated the relationship between her and Diana was strained, because of her long resentment of the Prince marrying Diana and not her, though others (including Diana's biographer Andrew Morton) have said Lady Sarah was one of the few people Diana trusted.
 Later in their lives, Lady Sarah often accompanied Diana on official visits as one of her ladies-in-waiting.

-Upon the death of Diana on 31 August 1997, Lady Sarah flew to Paris with her younger sister, Jane, and Prince Charles to accompany Diana's body back to England.
+After the death of Diana on 31 August 1997, Lady Sarah flew to Paris with her younger sister, Jane, and Prince Charles to accompany Diana's body back to England.
 She contributed to the readings at Diana's funeral.
 Lady Sarah was also co-executor of Diana's will and president of the Diana, Princess of Wales Memorial Fund.
 Lady Sarah attended the wedding of her nephew Prince William to Catherine Middleton on 29 April 2011.
 It is said that William and Catherine are close to Lady Sarah, with whom they spent a weekend on the 16th anniversary of Diana's death.
 Lady Sarah also attended the wedding of her other nephew, Prince Harry, to Meghan Markle on 19 May 2018.